Skip to main content

 The Nuclear Question

-At the center of the crisis remains the issue that triggered the conflict in the first place: Iran’s nuclear program.
+At the centre of the crisis remains the issue that triggered the conflict in the first place: Iran’s nuclear program.

 Western governments argue that preventing Iran from obtaining nuclear weapons is essential to maintaining regional stability, while Tehran insists that its nuclear activities are purely peaceful and intended for civilian purposes such as energy production and medical research.